ipfs-shipyard/space/docs/myceli-basic-setup.md

 Now that `myceli` has been built and is running on both the raspberry-pi and local computer, commands may be sent to the instances to control them.

-Navigate to `space/app-api-cli` and run `cargo build` to build the tool we'll use for interacting with `myceli`.
-After the `app-api-cli` is built we'll walk through some basic commands.
+Navigate to root `space` dir and run `cargo build --bin controller` to build the tool we'll use for interacting with `myceli`.
+After the `controller` is built we'll walk through some basic commands.

 ### Importing a file

 One of the fundamental actions `myceli` can take is importing a file into it's internal IPFS store.
-Navigate to `space/app-api-cli` and run the following command to import a local file:
+Navigate to root `space` dir and run the following command to import a local file:

-    $ cargo run -- -l 127.0.0.1:8080 import-file Cargo.toml
+    $ cargo run --bin controller -- -l 127.0.0.1:8001 import-file Cargo.toml

-This will send the `ImportFile` command to the local `myceli` instance listening at `127.0.0.1:8080` with the local `Cargo.toml` as the file to import.
+This will send the `ImportFile` command to the local `myceli` instance listening at `127.0.0.1:8001` with the local `Cargo.toml` as the file to import.
 In this case we'll use the `-l` flag to listen for a response, as `myceli` will respond with the root CID if the file is correctly imported.
 Here is what the output may look like for a successful file import:

     Transmitting: {"ApplicationAPI":{"ImportFile":{"path":"Cargo.toml"}}}
     ApplicationAPI(FileImported { path: "Cargo.toml", cid: "bafybeicwxyav7jde73wb5svahp53qi5okq2p4bguyflfw6hsbmwbbl4bw4" })